mdn/content/files/en-us/mozilla/firefox/releases/105/index.md

 {{FirefoxSidebar}}

-This article provides information about the changes in Firefox 105 that will affect developers.
+This article provides information about the changes in Firefox 105 that affect developers.
 Firefox 105 was released on September 20, 2022.

 ## Changes for web developers